mjftw/pluma-automation/docs/style-guide.md

     - [Exceptions](#exceptions)

 ## Introduction
-This document will outline the recommended coding style to be followed by developers working on the Witekio Automation Lab.
+This document will outline the recommended coding style to be followed by developers working on Pluma Automation.

-The main rule you should follow when adding code to the Lab *(and you could argue that this applies to any codebase)* is to try to match the coding style for what is already there.
+The main rule you should follow when adding code to Pluma *(and you could argue that this applies to any codebase)* is to try to match the coding style for what is already there.
 Your code should blend in with its surroundings, like a stealthy chameleon in a tree.

 To quote [PEP20 - The Zen of Python](https://www.python.org/dev/peps/pep-0020/):